(b. 31 January 1960, London).

 British composer of mostly orchestral, chamber and piano works that have been performed throughout the world; he is also active as a conductor.

 Prof. Benjamin studied piano privately with Marguerite Tury from 1967–74 and wrote his first composition at age nine.
-He studied composition and piano privately with Peter Gellhorn in London from 1974–76 and then composition with Olivier Messiaen and piano with Yvonne Loriod at the Conservatoire National Supérieur de Musique de Paris from 1976–78.
-He finished his studies in composition with Alexander Goehr at King's College Cambridge from 1978–82, where he earned his BMus.
+He studied composition and piano privately with Peter Gellhorn in London from 1974–76, then studied composition with Olivier Messiaen and piano with Yvonne Loriod at the Conservatoire National Supérieur de Musique de Paris from 1976–78.
+He studied composition with Alexander Goehr at King's College Cambridge from 1978–82, where he earned his BMus.